burlachenkok/exploring-python3/python3-note.md

   7. There is no need to configure a compiler, linker, etc. (collectively known as a toolchain in Software Development).

-  8. There is no need to configure in fact any build tool.
-The issue is that while using highly flexible tools like [CMake](https://cmake.org/cmake/help/book/mastering-cmake/) or [GNU Make](https://www.gnu.org/software/make/manual/make.pdf) to build your project using one of language supported by [GCC](https://gcc.gnu.org/) you have to spend plenty of time to figure out how to work with these tools, if you do not have this background already.
+  8. There is no need to configure any build tool.
+The issue is that while using highly flexible tools like [CMake](https://cmake.org/cmake/help/book/mastering-cmake/) or [GNU Make](https://www.gnu.org/software/make/manual/make.pdf) to build your project using one of language supported by [GCC](https://gcc.gnu.org/) you have to spend plenty of time to figure out how to work with these tools if you do not have this background already.

   9. Parsing of the function is performed only at the moment of the **direct call**, there is no compilation phase.